Applied Materials is one of the world's largest suppliers of

 fabrication equipment to semiconductor, LCD and solar PV cell

 manufacturers.
-Applied's second quarter earnings were in-line with
+Applied's third quarter earnings were above the

-the Zacks Consensus Estimate and guidance was also in line with
+Zacks Consensus Estimate by a penny.
+However, the guidance was in

-capacity builds, better utilization of resources and the
+utilization of resources and the recently-announced merger with

 Applied Materials, Inc. (AMAT) is one of the world's largest